-As an SBA 7(a) licensee, we are an authorized lender under the Paycheck Protection Program and have originated \$16,016,000 and \$15,466,000 of loans under the program as of August 5, 2020 and June 30, 2020, respectively.
-We expect a significant portion of these loans will be forgiven and repaid, either in part or in full, by the SBA, including both principal and accrued interest.
+As an SBA 7(a) licensee, we are an authorized lender under the Paycheck Protection Program and during the nine months ended September 30, 2020, we originated \$16,016,000 of loans under the program, all of which was still outstanding as of both November 4, 2020 and September 30, 2020, respectively.

 The Paycheck Protection Program provides small businesses with uncollateralized and unguaranteed loans at an interest rate of 1.00%, with repayment deferred for a period of six months following origination.
 The loans will be fully forgiven, subject to certain limitations, when used by the borrower for payroll costs, interest on mortgages, rent, and utilities.
 For those loans that are forgiven, the SBA will remit 100% of the remaining outstanding principal plus accrued interest to us.
 For those loans whose borrowers do not meet the criteria required for forgiveness, repayment obligations commence after the applicable deferment period in equal installments over the remaining term to maturity.
-A substantial portion of the loans that we originated under the Paycheck Protection Program have a two-year term and deferment period of six months; however, loans approved by the SBA after June 5, 2020, have a five-year term and deferment period of 16 months.
+A substantial portion of the loans that we originated under the Paycheck Protection Program have a two-year term and originally had a deferment period of six months; however, as a result of amendments to the Paycheck Protection Program, these loans now are deferred for up to 16 months.
+All loans approved by the SBA after June 5, 2020 have a five-year term and deferment period of 16 months.